12gabriel3/easy-esi/docs/source/models.rst

 Configuring Models as Python Types
 ----------------------------------
-bravado-core supports models as both dicts and python types.
+easy-esi-core supports models as both dicts and python types.

 The feature to use python types for models is enabled by default.
 You can always disable it if necessary.

 .. code-block:: python

-    from bravado_core.spec import Spec
+    from easy_esi_core.spec import Spec
     swagger_dict = {..}
     spec = Spec.from_dict(swagger_dict, config={'use_models': False})

 Allowing null values for properties
 -----------------------------------
-Typically, bravado-core will complain during validation if it encounters fields with ``null`` values.
+Typically, easy-esi-core will complain during validation if it encounters fields with ``null`` values.
 This can be problematic, especially when you're adding Swagger support to pre-existing APIs.
 In that case, declare your model properties as ``x-nullable``: